12 Ideas How To Stay Fit While Traveling And Enjoy The Process

 Like that sunrise yoga session the hotel offers, a Tai Chi session in the park or even a surf session.
 I remember wandering around Kuta in Bali not really knowing what to do.
 Then I spotted the ad for a surf session and decided to try it out.
 Who knew it would spark a passion and years later I would be traveling around the world for surf camps.

-If you’re around something that is remotely active – spend the time and money to do it.
+So, if you’re around something that is remotely active – spend the time and money to do it.
 These might end up being all those amazing things we imagine doing when we think of traveling.
 So we might as well do them.

 #11 Measure your success